 When I experience something new, I want you to be there with me.

 I promise my life with you, for you, and only you.

 I have this wonderful gift called time.
 I can sit on a train and enjoy its presence.
 In the capitalist handbook time is considered low value, but high cost.
 It has no material form yet we all notice its absence.
 Both friend and foe, how do we flip it from enemy to ally?

-seeking sign of their return from diminishing fortress apertures that gradually narrow our views.
+seeking sign of return from fortress apertures that gradually narrow our views.

-and hidden in cages with locks so intricate even we have forgotten the key
+and hidden in cages with locks so intricate there is no key

 we seek shelter in the half light of life,